nuta/operating-system-in-1000-lines/website/en/02-assembly.md

 addi a0, a1, 123
 ```

 Typically, each line of assembly code corresponds to a single instruction.
 The first column (`addi`) is the instruction name, also known as the *opcode*.
-The following columns (`a0, a1, 123`) are the *operands*, which are the arguments for the instruction.
+The following columns (`a0, a1, 123`) are the *operands*, the arguments for the instruction.
 In this case, the `addi` instruction adds the value `123` to the value in register `a1`, and stores the result in register `a0`.

 ### Registers

 Registers are like temporary variables in the CPU, and they are way faster than memory.
-CPU reads data from memory into registers, does arithmetic operations on the data in registers, and writes the results back to memory.
+CPU reads data from memory into registers, does arithmetic operations on registers, and writes the results back to memory/registers.

-Here are some common registers:
+Here are some common registers in RISC-V:

 | Register | ABI Name (alias) | Description |
 |---| -------- | ----------- |